Bobby Jaggers: Peak years (1977–1988)

 It was in Florida, where Bobby Jaggers found his niche.
 He feuded with Dusty Rhodes all over the territory.
 During that time, he would wrestle on and off for World Wrestling Council in Puerto Rico, wrestle eighteen tours of Japan, and some shows in South Africa.

 In 1984, he went to Portland for Don Owen and Pacific Northwest Wrestling.
 While there, he won four Heavyweight titles and two Tag Team titles, with one partner each, before leaving for the Mid-Atlantic area ran by Jim Crockett Promotions.
 While there, he formed his well-known tag team The Kansas Jayhawks with Dutch Mantel.
 In 1986, they lost to Ivan Koloff and Krusher Khrushchev in a tournament final to determine the inaugural NWA United States Tag Team Champions.
 Jaggers would remain in JCP until 1988.

 Late career (1988–1991)

 By 1988, Bobby Jaggers wrestled actively in Puerto Rico for WWC.
 But on July 16, 1988, one incident changed his life forever.
 After a show, Bruiser Brody was murdered in the shower in the locker room.
 Jaggers was in the heel locker room when Brody was in the face locker room.
 The murder made him slowly phase his career out, before finally retiring in 1991.

+In fall of 1989, Jaggers made two appearances in the WWE losing to Jim Neidhart and a tag team against The Rockers (Marty Jannetty and Shawn Michaels).

 In 1989 Bobby Jaggers teamed with Black Bart and were called the Southern Force in the FCW/PWF and held the tag team titles one time after beating the Nasty Boys in St Petersburg Fl.
 Then Jaggers and Black Bart lost the title to Dustin Rhodes and Mike Graham in Tampa Bay Fl.
 The FCW/PWF was being booked and run by Dusty Rhodes, until Dusty left for WWE.
 FCW/PWF closed down in 1991.